Saturation of Zeldovich Stretch-Twist-Fold Map Dynamos: Introduction

-The saturation of fluctuation dynamos has been studied both via direct numerical simulations (DNS) and some simple analytical models.
-A simple model of \cite{S99} suggests that the dynamo can saturate by Lorentz forces driving the dynamo to its marginal state.
+The saturation of fluctuation dynamos has been studied via both direct numerical simulations (DNS) and some simple analytical models.
+A simple model of \cite{S99} suggests that the dynamo can saturate by the Lorentz force driving the dynamo to its marginal state.
 In such a case the magnetic field in the saturated state concentrates on scales $l_c \sim l/\Rmc^{1/2}$.
 As $\Rmc \ll \Rm$ typically, this implies a much more coherent field in the saturated state of the dynamo than during the kinematic stage.
-Using DNS with large magnetic Prandtl numbers ($\Pm=\Rm/\Rey\gg 1$), but small fluid Reynolds numbers ($\Rey$), \cite{Schek04} argued that the fluctuation dynamo generated fields saturate with the magnetic field still concentrating on resistive scales.
-On other hand simulations of \cite{HBD03,HBD04} and \citet{Eyink13} with $\Pm=1$ and a large $\Rm=\Rey \approx 10^3$, found the magnetic integral scale is just a modest fraction of the velocity integral scale, and much larger than the resistive scale.
+Using DNS with large magnetic Prandtl numbers ($\Pm=\Rm/\Rey\gg 1$), but small fluid Reynolds numbers ($\Rey$), \cite{Schek04} argued that the fluctuation dynamo saturates with the magnetic field still concentrated on resistive scales.
+On other hand simulations of \cite{HBD03,HBD04} and \citet{Eyink13} with $\Pm=1$ and a large $\Rm=\Rey \approx 10^3$, found that the magnetic integral scale is just a modest fraction of the velocity integral scale, and much larger than the resistive scale.
 One could then expect significant FRMs, as is also consistent with the theoretical expectation from \citet{S99} and the DNS results of \citet{SSH06, CR09, BS13}.
 The case when both $\Rey$ and $\Pm$ are large, as in galactic and cluster plasmas, is of course not easy to simulate and the saturation of the fluctuation dynamo could be quite different \citep{Eyink11}.